sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.ini.rst

 This is the default message handler.
 It implements the basics of the DHCPv6 protocol as described in :rfc:`3315`:

-- It makes sure that if the client sends a :class:`ServerIdOption <dhcpkit.ipv6.options.ServerIdOption>` the server will only respond if the value of that option matches its own :class:`DUID <dhcpkit.ipv6.duids.DUID>`.
+- It makes sure that if the client sends a :class:`ServerIdOption <.ServerIdOption>` the server will only respond if the value of that option matches its own :class:`.DUID`.
 - It adds the :ref:`server's DUID <server_duid>` to any responses the server sends.
-- It copies the :class:`ClientIdOption <dhcpkit.ipv6.options.ClientIdOption>` from the request to the response.
+- It copies the :class:`.ClientIdOption` from the request to the response.
 - It processes all :ref:`option handlers <option_handlers>` specified in this configuration file in the order that they were defined.
 These option handlers perform tasks like assigning addresses to clients and adding information to responses.
 See below for an overview of the standard handlers available.
-- It makes sure that every :class:`IANAOption <dhcpkit.ipv6.options.IANAOption>`,
+- It makes sure that every :class:`.IANAOption`, :class:`.IATAOption` and :class:`.IAPDOption` has an appropriate
-  :class:`IATAOption <dhcpkit.ipv6.options.IATAOption>` and
-  :class:`IAPDOption <dhcpkit.ipv6.extensions.prefix_delegation.IAPDOption>` has an appropriate response.
+  response.
 If no other :ref:`option handler <option_handlers>` provided a response the server will tell the client that there are no addresses available.
-- It will add the correct :class:`StatusCodeOption <dhcpkit.ipv6.options.StatusCodeOption>` to the response where required.
+- It will add the correct :class:`.StatusCodeOption` to the response where required.

 .. _dump_requests_message_handler: